 4. Reorganize your desk drawers and file drawers.

 This may not be practical for some office spaces, but if it is, give it a try.
-Sometimes moving a small file cabinet, a floor plant, a side chair, or other small pieces near your work space can create different traffic patterns for people walking through your area and potentially reduce distractions and provide better workflow for you as you work there.
+Sometimes moving a small file cabinet, floor plant, or chair near your workspace can create a different traffic pattern for people walking through your area.
+This can reduce distractions and provide better workflow for you.
 Be willing to ask for what you need if there is something you know will make you more productive.

-© 2011 Julie Perrine International, LLC
+© 2022 Julie Perrine International, LLC

 HOW TO USE THIS ARTICLE IN YOUR NEWSLETTER OR WEBSITE